sahib/rmlint/docs/rmlint.1.rst

     Start the optional graphical frontend to ``rmlint`` called ``Shredder``.

-    This will only work when ``Shredder`` and it's dependencies were installed.
+    This will only work when ``Shredder`` and its dependencies were installed.
     See also: http://rmlint.readthedocs.org/en/latest/gui.html

-    The gui has it's own set of options, see ``--gui --help`` for a list.
+    The gui has its own set of options, see ``--gui --help`` for a list.
 These should be placed at the end, ie ``rmlint --gui [options]``

 :``--hash``: